drmlbrt/az_hornet_mapper/readme.md

 Well, be my guest.
 I intend to add a form to the interface, so you can add and change the csv file.
 If someone has better knowledge of Flask or HTML and who can/will generate a front end.
 Please do so.
 It will be greatly appreciated.
+- added table buttons to upload directly information on a map.
+- added table buttons to delete data -> **it still has an error**
+- better formatting of the frontend with bootstrap.

 planned:
 - Nicer Frontend - done